 Through this work I strove to:

-3) implement an innovative large-scale consumer intervention using online techniques, and
+3) implement an innovative large-scale consumer intervention using online techniques and concepts from information-spreading literature; and

 4) exemplify a multi-pronged, mixed-methods, approach to robustly evaluate the impact of an online intervention on offline behaviour.